Step Children And Your Will

 If a stepchild was treated as a child of the family by a married step-parent or was financially dependent on a step-parent who has died, and there is either no or inadequate financial provision on the death of the step parent, he or she can make an application to the court under the Inheritance (Provision for Family and Dependants) Act 1975 on the basis that “reasonable financial provision” has not been made for them.

 It is worth remembering that court proceedings can of course be very stressful and costly and the whole process may damage family relations.
+Parental alienation can further complicate these emotional and relational challenges, as it may lead to significant issues in family dynamics and the well-being of the stepchild.
 Step-children of an unmarried couple can only make a claim on the basis of financial dependency.
 If the challenge is successful, the amount the stepchild is likely to be awarded by the court will depend on a number of factors, including the size of the estate, the age of the stepchild, his or her needs, the level of the dependency etc.

 The Legal Difference between Children and Stepchildren

 From a legal standpoint, stepchildren have no rights to their stepparents’ estate, unless they’ve been specifically mentioned in the Will.
-The rules of intestacy make no provision for step-children even where there are no surviving relatives, so if you want to provide for your step-children you should make a Will.
+The rules of intestacy make no provision for step children even where there are no surviving relatives, so if you want to provide for your step-children you should make a Will.
 Unlike natural and adopted children, who have automatic rights to inheritances unless specified otherwise, stepchildren need to be cited by name in order to be included in someone’s Will.
+Additionally, an individual must be in a civil partnership with a child’s biological parent to obtain step-parent status, which highlights the legal distinctions and implications of such relationships in terms of rights and responsibilities related to the child.

 Here at Quick Will, our Wills do not use terms like descendants or heirs to refer to children or to step-children, as these terms are not only subject to confusion, they are additionally complicated for blended families with step-children.
 Instead, we insist that each step-child is named using their individual names.